Animal rights by country or territory

 Worldwide laws on the official recognition of non-human animal sentience and suffering.

 Animal rights vary greatly among countries and territories.
-Such laws range from the legal recognition of non-human animal sentience to the absolute lack of any anti-cruelty laws, with no regard for animal welfare.
+Such laws range from the legal recognition of non-human animal sentience to the absolute lack of any anti-cruelty laws, with no regard for animal.

 Overview

 As of November 2019, 32 countries have formally recognized non-human animal sentience.
 These are: Austria, Australia, Belgium, Bulgaria, Chile, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, New Zealand, the Netherlands, Poland, Portugal, Romania, Spain, Slovakia, Slovenia, Sweden, Switzerland, and the United Kingdom.

 The Universal Declaration on Animal Welfare (UDAW) is a proposed global initiative designed to acknowledge animal sentience, prevent cruelty, minimize suffering, and establish welfare standards for animals.
 It applies to various categories, including farm animals, pets, animals used in scientific research, working animals, wildlife, and those involved in recreational activities.

 The Great Ape Project is currently campaigning to have the United Nations endorse a World Declaration on Great Apes, which would extend to non-human great apes the protection of three basic interests: the right to life, the protection of individual liberty, and the prohibition of torture.
 Six countries currently ban the use of great apes for scientific research, and Austria is the only country in the world to ban experiments on lesser apes.

 In 2009, Bolivia became the first country to banish animal abuse and harm in circuses.
-The United States of America is the only country in the world that has banned killing horses for consumption, and India have banned killing cows for consumption in some of its states.
+The United States of America is the only country in the world that has banned killing horses for consumption, and India has banned killing cows for consumption in some of its states.

 Cow is the national animal of Nepal, and cow slaughter is a punishable offense as per the prevailing law.

 In 2014, the Jain pilgrimage destination of Palitana City in Indian state of Gujarat became the first city in the world to be legally vegetarian.
 It has banned buying and selling meat, fish, and eggs, as well as related jobs, such as fishing and animal farming.